sDessens/churchill-challange/README.md

 K-D trees.
 The cache misses completely destroy it.
 Actually i wanted to implement an cone tracing-like data structure, but i settled on K-D trees instead.
 Cone tracing is an algorithm used in 3D games for ambient occlusion and uses an data structure that resembes an quad tree.

-In order to utilize cache lines as efficient as possible, my K-D tree stored few poings in each node.
+In order to utilize cache lines as efficient as possible, my K-D tree stored few points in each node.
 This was faster than an normal K-D tree but always slower than the combined linear scan + mipmap algorithm.
 If the rectangle is small, you're likely to search deep and K-D tree will perform poorly in comparsion to mipmaps.
 If the rectangle is large, the linear scan will be orders of magnitude faster.
 My K-D tree was by no means optimal, and could've been improved a lot.

 Threading is another thing that did not work.
 Some of the later mipmap levels take between 10-60µs to process.
 I did a quick test and the overhead to submit job to another thread and retrieve it's result is around 0.5µs.
 This means that above a work size of 1µs it should be faster to use worker threads.
 After i've implemented this it turned out the speedup was neglectable, i require more time to figure out why there is such an large difference between my testcase and the actual implementation.
 The code is nearly identical.